aminimalanimal/presentations/School of Fish 2015 - Core Dev Tools/Core Dev Tools.md

 <!-- MarkdownTOC depth=6 -->

+- Overview
 	- Criteria for Success
-- OS X
 - Sublime Text
-	- Introduction to the Interface
+	- Interface Basics
+		- Navigating
+			- Side Bar
+			- Goto Anything
+			- Find
-	- Installing Package Control
+		- Columns
-	- Controls
+		- Word Wrap
 		- Working with Multiple Cursors
 		- Copy/Pasta
+	- Commenting
+		- Command Palette
+	- Customizing Your Sublime Workflow
+		- Preferences
+		- Plugins
+			- Installing Package Control
+			- Syntax Highlighters
+			- Linters
-			- Word Wrap
+			- Emmet
-			- Package: Text Pastry
+			- Git
-			- Demonstration
+			- Git Gutter
-	- Lookin' fer stuff
+			- Gists
+			- Color Highlighter
-	- Columns
+			- Text Pastry
 		- Snippets
-	- Commenting
+	- Overall Demonstration
-	- Documentation: Markdown Support
+- Documentation
-		- Intro to Markdown
+	- Introduction to Markdown
 	- Package: Markdown Editing
 	- Package: Markdown Preview
 	- Package: Markdown TOC
+- SourceTree
+	- Introduction to the Interface
+	- Basic Tasks
+		- Cloning a Repo (or adding an existing one)
+		- Adding a Remote
+		- Committing/Pulling/Pushing
+			- Discard Hunk
+			- Reset File
+			- Cherrypicking
+		- Branching
+		- Merging
+			- Coping with Merge Conflicts
-	- Other Packages
+	- Advanced Tasks
-		- Git Gutter
+		- Git Log
-		- LINTERS
-		- Color Highlighter
+		- Git Blame
-		- Syntax Highlighters
+		- Interactive Rebasing
+		- Rebasing (ONLY ON YOUR LOCAL BRANCH)
+- Other Misc Tools
-		- Emmet
+	- Regexr
-		- Package: Gists
+	- Moom
-- Debugging
+- Debugging (Only if there's time)
 	- Chrome Dev Tools
 		- Elements
 		- Network
 		- Sources
 		- Resources
+		- Parallels/VMWare/Virtual Box/Browserstack
 		- Debugging iOS
 		- Debugging Android
-	- Parallels/VMWare/Virtual Box/Browserstack
-- SourceTree
-- Other Misc Tools
-	- Regexr
-	- Moom

 <!-- /MarkdownTOC -->

+## Overview

+Sublime Text, SourceTree, and Documentation with Markdown

+This course is all about introducing tools that will make your lives as developers easier.

-~Never underestimate tiny gains in efficiency~
+**Never underestimate tiny gains in efficiency**

+With Sublime Text, you'll learn to rapidly find what we're looking for in large projects—and who wrote it, write code faster and cleaner, reduce errors with syntax highlighting, linters, and git integration.

+With SourceTree, you'll learn to perform most Git operations free of command line, allowing you to easily overview code changes and prepare clean commits you can feel confident in.

+With Markdown, you'll learn to document and write about code—allowing you to communicate gracefully in GitHub, StackOverflow, README files/etc.

-## Criteria for Success
+### Criteria for Success

-The students are expected to recognize the types of tools at their disposal that will allow them to increase efficiency with their code editor and source control, reduce errors while writing code, document their code to communicate their intentions, and debug css, javascript, json (iOS, IE, Android) within a browser.
+The students are expected to recognize the types of tools at their disposal that will allow them to increase efficiency with their code editor and source control, reduce errors while writing code, document their code to communicate their intentions.

-Students will be able to know where to go to find additional resources.

-## OS X

-- navigating with `option` + `<-` / `->`
-- navigating with `command` + `<-` / `->`

 ## Sublime Text

-### Introduction to the Interface
+### Interface Basics

-- side bar (though you may not need it much)
+#### Navigating

+##### Side Bar

+- `command` + `k`, `b`

+##### Goto Anything

+- `command` + `p` - Goto Anything - fuzzy search!
+	- type in parts of name, even the path

+##### Find

+- `command` + `shift` + `f`
+	- what the little tools mean
-- preferences panel, and how to set new preferences
+	- how to only search certain files with `*.jade`, `*.coffee`
-	- yours go in Preferences > User
-	- just json
-	- here's a bunch of possible preferences, and things I like

-### Installing Package Control

-Let's take a minute to install Package Control.
-It's the only thing you'll have to do manually.

-### Controls

-Doin' things - the thing-doer command

-- `command` + `shift` + `p`
+- `command` + `i` - incremental search

+#### Columns

-- `command` + `[` / `]`
+- `command` + `option` + `1`/`2`/`3`/`4`

+#### Word Wrap

+- `View` > Word Wrap

 #### Working with Multiple Cursors

 - `command` + click
 - `command` + `d`
 - `control` + click and drag - column selection

+Through OS X, but especially helpful here:

+- navigating with `option` + `<-` / `->`
+- navigating with `command` + `<-` / `->`

 #### Copy/Pasta